-- People with Alzheimer’s often find it hard to complete simple daily tasks like driving to a familiar location, remembering the rules of a favorite game or organizing their day.
+- Challenges with completing familiar tasks.
+People living with Alzheimer’s or other dementia can find it hard to complete daily tasks.
+They also may have trouble driving to a familiar location, organizing a grocery list or remembering the rules of a favorite game.

-- Misplacing things and losing the ability to retrace steps to find them again becomes difficult.
+- Misplacing things and not being able to retrace steps.
+Common signs can include putting items in unusual places, as well as losing things and not having the ability to retrace steps to find them again.

 - Changes in judgment.
 Changes in judgment or decision-making can also occur.
 This can include anything from dealing with money to paying less attention to grooming and hygiene.

 - Withdrawal from work or social activities.
 Some may withdraw from hobbies, social activities or other engagements or have trouble keeping up with a favorite activity.

 - Changes in mood.
 Individuals with Alzheimer’s may experience mood and personality changes.
 They can become confused, suspicious, depressed, fearful or anxious, especially when out of their comfort zone.

 Remember, there are also typical age-related changes that are similar to these early warning signs but don’t always mean Alzheimer’s.
 If you start to feel that any of these signs disrupt your daily life, it is imperative to see a doctor.
 The more you know about Alzheimer’s, the better you will be able to understand your treatment options.

 FirstLight’s compassionate caregivers have experience caring for adults with Alzheimer’s and other forms of dementia.
 Learn more about our Dementia Care Services.